Effect of Quantum Information Scrambling on Bound Entangled States: Effect of QI scrambling on bound entangled states

-The effect of the QI scrambling on the second bound entangled state \textbf{[State 2]} proposed by Horodecki \textit{et al.}, which is described in equation \ref{hs2}, is discussed here.
-After passing through the evaluation process, the outcomes are exhibited in Figs. \ref{f8},\ref{f9}.
-For the parameter value $\alpha = 3.7$ and different values of the interaction strength $D$, the outcomes are shown in Fig. \ref{f8} and for the interaction strength $D=0.6$ and different values of the parameter $\alpha$, the outcomes are shown in fig. \ref{f9}.
+The effect of the QI scrambling on the second bound entangled state \textbf{[State 2]} proposed by Horodecki \textit{et al.}, described in equation \ref{hs2}, is discussed here.
+After passing through the evaluation process, the outcomes are exhibited in Figs. \ref{f8}, \ref{f9}.
+For the parameter value $\alpha = 3.7$ and discrete values of the interaction strength $D$, the outcomes are shown in figure \ref{f8} and for the interaction strength $D=0.6$ and different values of the parameter $\alpha$, the outcomes are shown in figure \ref{f9}.

-For a particular value of the parameter $\alpha$ and the interaction strength $D=0$, fig. \ref{f8} depicted the same behavior as the previous cases and proclaimed that in the absence of the interaction strength $D$, only the bound entanglement exists in the state without any free entanglement.
-With the introduction of the interaction strength $D$, negativity (N) increases with time and achieves the maximum value around $0.1$.
+For a particular value of the parameter $\alpha$ and the interaction strength $D=0$, figure \ref{f8} depicted the same behavior as the previous cases and proclaimed that in the absence of the interaction strength $D$, only the bound entanglement exists in the state without any free entanglement.
+With the introduction of the interaction strength $D$, negativity (N) increases with time and achieves the maximum value of around $0.1$.
 With the further increment of the interaction strength $D$, the frequency of the oscillatory behavior of the system increases.
-As a result, negativity (N) gains its maximum value more quickly, and a non-sinusoidal oscillatory behavior increases in the system, which develops distortion in the negativity (N) that can be noticed in Fig. \ref{f8}.
+As a result, negativity (N) gains its maximum value more quickly, and the non-sinusoidal oscillatory behavior in the system develops distortion in the negativity (N) that can be noticed in figure \ref{f8}.

-Fig. \ref{f9} displays the behavior of the state for the interaction strength $D=0.6$ and different values of the parameter $\alpha$.
+Figure \ref{f9} displays the behavior of the state for the interaction strength $D=0.6$ and different values of the parameter $\alpha$.
 The figure shows that for the parameter value $\alpha = 2.5$, the negativity (N) increases in the state with the advancement of time and attains the maximum value around $0.1$, the same as the previous cases.
 This outcome implies that free entanglement developed in the state with time.
-On the other hand, according to the previous discussion, it has been found that for the value of the parameter $\alpha = 2.5$, the state is separable, and it has already been shown in Fig. \ref{f22}.
+On the other hand, according to the previous discussion, it has been found that for the value of the parameter $\alpha = 2.5$, the state is separable and has already been shown in figure \ref{f22}.
 From this discussion, it can be accomplished that the free entanglement develops in the separable part of the particular state and makes the whole state entangled.
-Further increment of the parameter $\alpha$ carries the same attitude of the negativity (N) for the remaining range and doesn't affect the state significantly, which can be seen in Fig. \ref{f9}.
+Further increment of the parameter $\alpha$ carries the same attitude of the negativity (N) for the remaining range and doesn't affect the state significantly, which can be seen in figure \ref{f9}.